 Day 2 Lead climbing, techniques and tactics, building stances with slings, evening sport climbing movie and lecture.

-Day 4 A lead climbing session, basic self-rescue procedures, lunch and drop off at the airport.
+Day 3 A lead climbing session, basic self-rescue procedures, abseiling skills, lunch and drop off at the airport.
+Optionally intro to multi-pitch climbing, belaying from the top, operating and organizing ropes.

 We offer as well course/tuition in traditional (trad) climbing where you need to place your own protection.
 We will teach you how to place gear (nuts, cams, slings), build correct stances, organize ropes and copy with an emergency situation.
 You become a truly independent climber when you learn those skills.
 To read more please go to this page MOUNTAIN CLIMBING COURSE.